 Non-standard coding: Many editors either generate excessive code or generate code that’s non-compliant with current standards and protocols.
 While it won’t make a difference to your website’s appearance, too much code can clog up the loading times of a website.
 This can have a great impact on SEO, which many headless CMS offerings don't consider.

 That being said, WYSIWYG editors are constantly improving, with enterprise-grade WYSIWYG editors like the Zesty.io editor boasting cleaner code, better aesthetics, and built-in SEO features.

 WYSIWYG Editor Examples

-- Adobe Dreamweaver: This massively popular option boasts a large library of code snippets and file transfer features.
-However, it comes at a hefty price and is only recommended if you want a detailed and complex design experienced.
+Adobe Dreamweaver: This massively popular option boasts a large library of code snippets and file transfer features.
+However, it comes at a hefty price and is only recommended if you want a detailed and complex design experience.

 Choosing the Right WYSIWYG Editor for Your Business

 So, how do you choose the right WYSIWYG editor?

 In our view, it all comes down to personal preference and the task at hand.
 Certain editors are better suited to certain tasks.
 Quill is great if you are looking to build an efficient and user-friendly UI, while something like Zesty.io works well for larger businesses and enterprises who wish to build websites, apps, and single-page applications with greater flexibility and functionality.

 There is no wrong answer when it comes to a WYSIWYG editor, but you will find that you gravitate to certain ones that feel familiar to you, that suit your design style, that may fit your business model best, and that appeal to whatever tasks you are trying to complete.